OpenDSA/OpenDSA/RST/en/Development/BTree.rst

 When greater efficiency is required, a more complicated variant known as the :math:`\mathrm{B}^*` tree is used.

-Consider again the linear index.
+Consider again the :term:`linear index`.
 When the collection of records will not change, a linear index provides an extremely efficient way to search.
 The problem is how to handle those pesky inserts and deletes.